GuruFront/products_catalog_frontend/README.md

 ### `npm run dev`

 Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.<br>
 The page will reload when you make changes.

 ## Tests
 ### `npm test`

-Launches the test runner in the interactive watch mode.
+Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `cypress open`